 Serial input/output mode is determined by the most recent read or write transfer cycle.
 When a read transfer cycle is performed, the SAM port is in the output mode.
-When a write transfer cycle is performed, the SAM port is switched from output mode to input mode.
+When a write or pseudo write transfer cycle is performed, the SAM port is switched from output mode to input mode.